reschke/structured-fields/README.md

 # structured-fields
-Test implementation of RFC 8941.
+A parser for the HTTP Structured Fields syntax defined in IETF RFC 8941.

 Links: